mttschltz/kittythinks/content/food-security-water.md

 Rosa et al suggest that there are only two options for agriculture: "deficient irrigation", i.e. using Blue Water to irrigate crops _below the crops full irrigation needs_, or unsustainable irrigation, in which water is drown in a way that will deplete the groundwater stocks.

+In a paper from 2017 in Scientia Horticulturae, Stefano Musacchi and Sara Serra³ observed that in apples, deficient irrigation had certain advantages.

+The Braeburn apple variety benefitted from deficient irrigation in its firmness, but many other apple varieties suffered in size, and were more prone to cracking and russeting.
+However, multiply studies on tomatoes (Kirda et al., 2004; Patanè et al., 2011; Kuscu et al., 2014; Bahadur et al., 2015) have instead shows little to no reduction in quantity or quality of the fruit.\
+What appears to be important, is thorough research into the percentage of water reduction for the desired crop.
+A very general guideline appears to be a number between 60% to under 100%.

 ²_Rosa, L., Chiarelli, D. D., Rulli, M. C., Dell’Angelo, J., & D’Odorico, P. (2020).
 Global Agricultural Economic Water Scarcity.
 Science Advances, https://doi.org/10.1126/sciadv.aaz6031_

+_³Musacchi, S., & Serra, S. (2018).
+Apple fruit quality: Overview on pre-harvest factors.
+Scientia Horticulturae, 234, 409–430. https://doi.org/10.1016/j.scienta.2017.12.057_